What is Pier foundation?

-What is Pier foundation:- In the pier foundation, the hollow vertical shaft are sunk up to the hard bed and hollow portions are then filled is up with an inert material such as sand or lean concrete.
+In the pier foundation, the hollow vertical shaft is sunk up to the hard bed and hollow portions are then filled is up with an inert material such as sand or lean concrete.

-A pier foundation is especially suitable for heavy structures such as flyovers in Sandy soil or soft soil overlying hard bed at a reasonable depth.
+A pier foundation is especially suitable for heavy structures such as flyovers in Sandy soil or soft soil overlying hard beds at a reasonable depth.
 This foundation transfers the load by bearing and load is taken only by a bearing.
-This foundation is open at a top as well as bottom is called open cassion.
+This foundation is open at the top as well as bottom is called open Caissons.

 Pier foundation is suitable where the bearing stratum is available at shallow and no chances of erosion below the foundation.
-This is close at the top and opens at the bottom is called closed cassion.
-This is also called a floating cassion.
+This is close at the top and opens at the bottom is called closed Caissons.
+This is also called a floating Caissons.

 A pier foundation consists of a cylindrical column of large diameter to support and transfer a large super-imposed load to the firm of strata below.
 A difference between pile foundation and pier foundation lies in the method of construction.

-Through pile foundation transfer the through friction and or a bearing, pier foundation transfers the load only through the bearing.
-Generally, a pier foundation is a shallower in a depth than a pile foundation.
+Through pile foundation transfer through friction and or a bearing, pier foundation transfers the load only through the bearing.
+Generally, a pier foundation is shallower in a depth than a pile foundation.

 Pier foundation is preferred in a location where the top strata consist of decomposed rock overlying strata of sound rock.
 On this such a condition, it becomes difficult to drive the bearing piles through the decomposed rock.